Skip to content

 2. Secondly, establish a thorough screening process for potential clients.
 Credit checks, references, and business history should all be part of this assessment.

 Resolve has helped various vendors set up efficient net 30 systems, improving cash flow and reducing default risks.
+With Resolve's net terms management platform, you can offer your buyers net 30, 60, or 90 day terms while getting paid upfront—up to 90% of the invoice value within one day.
 It's advisable to consult with experts like Resolve to ensure that your net 30 program is the right move for your business.
 You can get in touch with us to get this process started.

 Final thoughts